BrenoFischer/gradys-gs/README.md

 ![Project Architecture](/readme_images/architecture.png)

-The main project architecture are represented with two main modules, front-end and back-end.
+The main project architecture are represented with the two main modules, front-end and back-end.
 They communicate with each other after establishing a websocket connection, exchanging JSONs.
 The submodule, containing javascript files, start the socket connection with a route stated inside Django Channels submodule.
 <br>
-The information gate of the ground station is through Connection submodule, which constains the routes and logic to receive/send information.
+The information gate of the ground station is through Connections submodule, which constains the routes and logic to receive/send information.

 ## Django